This article was written in collaboration with Dr. Timothy Garvey, MD.

 The Second Generation Obesity Medications should be able to produce a mean weight loss of >10% and a >15% weight loss in over half of patients in conjunction with lifestyle intervention.

-Semaglutide is a newer GLP-1 receptor agonist and was approved for the treatment of obesity in June 2021.
-In the STEP clinical study, adults with BMI>30 or >27 with the presence of weight-related condition but who did not have diabetes, were treated with Semaglutide 2.4 mg once weekly sc injection for over 1 year in addition to a healthy lifestyle.
+Semaglutide is a newer GLP-1 receptor agonist (Ozempic, Rybelsus, and Wegovy) and was approved for the treatment of obesity in June 2021.
+In the STEP clinical study, adults with BMI>30 or >27 with the presence of weight-related conditions but who did not have diabetes, were treated with Semaglutide 2.4 mg once weekly sc injection for over 1 year in addition to a healthy lifestyle.
 The treated group had a mean change of 14.9% body weight loss vs 2.4% for control with lifestyle only.
-The 2 year efficacy of Semaglutide 2.4 mg in the STEP 5 trial produced >5% weight loss in 83%, >10% in 67%, >15% in 56% and >20% in 39%.
+The 2-year efficacy of Semaglutide 2.4 mg in the STEP 5 trial produced >5% weight loss in 83%, >10% in 67%, >15% in 56%, and >20% in 39%.

 Sleep apnea is improved with weight loss of >10% and fatty liver with 5-10% of weight loss.
 In the AHEAD study, a >10% of weight loss reduced the primary outcome of CVD death, myocardial infarction, stroke, or angina hospitalization by 21%.
 The SELECT study of Semaglutide 2.4 mg sc weekly vs placebo in nondiabetic patients with Obesity started enrolling patients >45 yrs with BMI >27 kg/m2 with established CVD (prior MI, prior CVA, or symptomatic PVD) in 2018 and will complete enrollment in 2023.
 Overall, 17,500 patients will be included and monitored for CV death, non-fatal MI, and non-fatal stroke